OzgunEfe/Console-Finances/README.md

 # Console-Finances
-I created a code with JavaScript for analyzing the financial records of a company.
+I created a program with JavaScript for analysing the financial records of a company.